Free tool

 Pick a situation below.
 You can use the examples as written or fill in the optional fields to make them more specific before copying.

-These examples are for everyday personal money situations, not legal debt collection or formal collections.
+These examples are for everyday personal money situations, not legal or formal collections.

 Showing 22 examples